-Do I Need a Special Charger for a Plug-In Hybrid?
+Do I need a special charger for a Plug-In Hybrid?

-A caveat for Level 1 charging
+A quick heads-up about Level 1 charging

-A Level 2 charger is the gold standard for charging an EV at home.
-But for PHEVs, it’s more like a nice-to-have.
-With a typical 32-amp Level 2 charger, you can charge almost any PHEV in 2 hours or less.
+A Level 2 charger is the gold standard for charging an EV at home, but for PHEVs, it’s more of a nice-to-have than a must-have.
+With a typical 32-amp Level 2 charger, you can fully charge most PHEVs in under two hours, according to the U.S. Department of Transportation.

 Related articles